scipion-chem/docs/plugins/chem.rst

 - **MGLTools**: additional utils for small molecules, docking, ... (includes AutoDockTools)
 - **JChemPaint**: Java program to manually draw small molecules.
 - **PyMol**: main viewer of Scipion-Chem for small molecules and structures
+- **VMD**: secondary viewer of Scipion-Chem for structures and Molecular Dynamics
 - **AliView**: main viewer for sequences
 - **PLIP**: specialized viewer for docking interactions in PyMol